Ping-Phantom39/Ping-Phantom39/README.md

 ## 🧑‍💻 About Me

-🎓 I'm a passionate Computer Science student and developer
+🎓 I'm a passionate Computer Science student
-💡 I enjoy solving real-world problems through code
-🖥️ I love working with C/C++, Shell, and Linux
-🌱 Currently learning full-stack development and systems programming
-📫 How to reach me: [Email / Socials – add here if you want]

 ---